Lehre zur Biodiversität der Tiere (Master)

 Seminar 1 "basics": Causal and Functional Explanations of Behaviour, Testing Hypotheses, Economic Decisions, Competing for Resources, Evolutionary Arms Races, Sexual Conflict and Sexual Selection, Alternative Breeding Strategies, Aggressive Behaviour, Living in Groups, Parental Care and Mating Systems, Selfishness, Altruism and Cooperation, Helping Behaviour.

-Seminar 2 consists of a weekend seminar in which the students present and discuss a timely topic in Behavioural Ecology like “mate choice and sexual selection", “sperm competition", "visual signals and sexual selection", "kin recognition", "parasite-host coevolution".
+Seminar 2 "advanced": the students present and discuss a timely topic in Behavioural Ecology like “mate choice and sexual selection", “sperm competition", "visual signals and sexual selection", "kin recognition", "parasite-host coevolution".

 OEP-B17 Evolution, Diversity, and Biology of Arthropods